scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 5. Conclusion
 -------------
-In this paper, we discussed the necessity of broader usage of nested parallelism for multi-core systems, and defines threading composability.
-We address the issues, such as GIL and oversubscription, of Python programs and libraries that use parallelism with multi-core systems.
+This paper provides a working definition for threading composability, specifically discussing the necessity for broader usage of nested parallelism on multi-core systems.
-These issues affect the performance of Python programs that use libraries like NumPy, SciPy, SciKit-learn, Dask, and Numba.
+We also addressed performance issues related to the GIL and oversubscription of threads, for python libraries using parallelism with multi-core processors, such as NumPy, SciPy, SciKit-learn, Dask, and Numba.

 Three approaches are suggested as potential solutions.
 The first approach is to statically limit the number of threads created on the nested parallel level.